Roasted Red Pepper Sauce- With Pasta

 Next, I folded the napkins in a way reminiscent of a tulip and used green grosgrain ribbon to emulate a stem.
 I cut a few small leaves from our rhododendron tree and added them in for more floral flair.
 I then placed the ‘tulip’ napkins in the cut glass wine goblets which brightened the entire table up another notch.

-Then it was to place the silver and glassware, and candles around the table.
-To continue to tie the leaf and color scheme, I used my favorite vintage green and gold glasses .
+Then it was time to place the silver and glassware, and candles around the table.
+To continue tying in the leaf and color scheme, I used my favorite vintage green and gold glasses.
 If you remember, those were another great find at the Lincoln Road Mall Street Fair in Miami.
 I am so glad I wrapped those up, stuffed in my suitcase and brought back to NY.

 All the colors are working together, and the place settings are the star, popping off the simple white sheer base.